-We recognized royalty revenues of \$649,000, \$415,000 and \$350,000 in 2015, 2014 and 2013, respectively, on product sales of telomerase detection and telomere measurement kits to the research-use-only market, cell-based research products and nutritional products.
+We recognized royalty revenues of \$537,000, \$649,000 and \$415,000 in 2016, 2015 and 2014, respectively, on product sales of telomerase detection and telomere measurement kits to the research-use-only market, cell-based research products and nutritional products.
+The decrease in royalty revenues in 2016 compared to 2015 primarily reflects lower product sales by our licensees.
 The increase in royalty revenues in 2015 compared to 2014 primarily reflects higher product sales by our licensees.
-The increase in royalty revenues in 2014 compared to 2013 primarily reflects the receipt of a milestone fee in 2014 in connection with the achievement of a net sales milestone by a licensee of our hTERT technology.
-Future license fee and royalty revenues are dependent on additional agreements being signed and current agreements being maintained.
-Current revenues may not be predictive of future revenues.